jonasnapoles/jonasnapoles/README.md

 🔭 I am currently working on my portfolio.

-🏆 My aim is to become a Cloud Architect and senior developer in 4 years.
+🏆 My aim is to become a Cloud Architect and Senior Developer in 4 years.

 🔎 I am available to collaborate in the developement of professional websites and databases as a junior full stack position.